Res Ipsa Loquitur Doctrine in Tort Law

 Accidents happen, and the mere occurrence of an accident does not always imply that it was caused by someone’s negligence.
 To prove negligence in a personal injury lawsuit, a plaintiff must present proof that the defendant’s negligence caused the plaintiff’s injury.
 Even if no definitive proof of the defendant’s negligence, plaintiffs can establish dereliction of duty through circumstantial evidence.

 Circumstantial evidence refers to facts that point to gross negligence as a rational conclusion rather than proving it explicitly.
 This allows judiciary & jury members to infer negligence relying on the circumstances of the case as well as common knowledge derived from human experience.
-Res ipsa is a form of circumstantial evidence that makes it possible for a reasonable and appropriate fact finder to determine that the defendant’s negligence resulted in an unusual situation that caused serious damage to the plaintiff.
+Res Ipsa is a form of circumstantial evidence that makes it possible for a reasonable and appropriate fact-finder to determine that the defendant’s negligence resulted in an unusual situation that caused serious damage to the plaintiff.

 This ideology originated from a case in which a plaintiff was injured by a falling flour barrel while walking by a warehouse.
 The plaintiff’s attorney argued at trial that the facts spoke for themselves and that the warehouse’s negligence was obvious because no other clarification could account for the plaintiff’s harm or injuries.

 J.Baron Pollock first proposed the Res Ipsa Loquitur principle in Byrne v.
 Boadle.
-A barrel of flour that had fallen down from a second-story window struck Byrne.
+A barrel of flour that had fallen from a second-story window struck Byrne.
 The court assumed that a barrel of flour falling from a second-story window was sufficient proof of negligence.

 Res Ipsa Loquitur Elements